Mid Cornwall · TR3

 Why Threemilestone is its own job.

 Outside Conservation Area and AONB.
 Langarth Garden Village (3,500+ homes) is reshaping the west of Truro with strict design code expectations on adjacent sites.
+That sets the scene before any design work begins.
 For loft conversion specifically, Threemilestone sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Threemilestone project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Threemilestone application gets approved at eight weeks or stalls in committee.
+The self-build plots in the Garden Village that dominate Threemilestone (and continue out toward Shortlanesend) set the tone for any loft conversion scheme here.

 Planning note